NinerBull/AccWideUILayoutSelection/README.md

 # Account Wide Interface Option Settings

-An addon for World of Warcraft - The War Within, Cataclysm Classic and Classic Era!
+An addon for World of Warcraft - The War Within, MoP and Classic Era!

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76985.jpg)

 ## About
-This QOL addon synchronizes various Interface Settings that are **normally character specific**, across **all** of your characters on your account.
+This QOL addon synchronizes various Interface Settings that are **normally character specific**, across **all** of your characters on your account, including brand new characters.
-It eliminates the need to reconfigure these same settings on all of your characters, including any fresh characters you make.

-By default, all of the settings below are synchronized, and you can disable any that you'd rather keep character specific:
+The addon can synchronise the following settings, and you can disable any that you'd rather keep character specific:

 * Chosen Edit Mode Layout (Can also be disabled per spec)
 * Visible Action Bars